By: Susan Dugdale

 To find out more click this link: Six communication barriers and how you can avoid them.

-(The article is primarily targeting people who present as part their work for example, a salesperson.
+(This is an evergreen article primarily targeting people who present as part their work for example, a salesperson.
 However it is equally pertinent for teachers.

-Please note although the video Stacey made to go alongside her text is no longer available on that page, you can watch it by clicking on either this link: 6 examples of ineffective communication or the image below.
+Although the video Stacey made to go alongside her article is no longer available on that page, you can watch it by clicking on either this link: 6 examples of ineffective communication or the image below.

-Do take a few minutes to watch it.
+Do take a few minutes to look.
 It's a gem!)

 In a nutshell it means that what you do with your body while you explain the lesson is as influential as the words themselves.